PlumpMath/learning-core.async/README.md

 # learning-core.async

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure playground project to experiment with core.async

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Juan Manuel Gimeno Illa

 Distributed under the Eclipse Public License, the same as Clojure.